MySCAD Portal Redesign

 The tests, and the (poor) results

 All 6 of our students went through the same 30 minute user test, where we asked them to complete specific tasks and locate links across mySCAD.
-The results were disappointing, but we knew that we had our work cut out for us.
+The results were below average, and it showed that we had our work cut out for us.

 Observed behaviors

-The bottom line was that even our seniors struggled to find links across the website, even ones that were frequently visited.
-This highlights the outdated navigation pattern and the difficulty students had looking through walls of links
+The bottom line was that even seniors struggled to find links across the website, even ones that were frequently visited.
+This highlights the outdated navigation pattern and the difficulty students had looking through walls of links.

 Design